TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ---

-## Experiment 5: Fault Detection and Safe Halt Test
+## Experiment 5: Edge Boundary and Clamp Verification Test

-**Purpose:** Verify that the Control Unit correctly detects fault conditions and responds by halting motion, disabling drivers, releasing the electromagnet, and saving position (as specified in the detailed design).
-Safe fault handling prevents mechanical damage and ensures user safety.
+**Purpose:** Verify that the software clamping logic prevents the CoreXY head from moving beyond the centre of any edge square (X ∈ [0.5, 7.5], Y ∈ [0.5, 13.5] in square units), and that the edge-travel algorithm correctly avoids the outermost board edges.
+This is a safety-critical requirement, as exceeding travel limits could damage the CoreXY mechanism or dislodge the carriage from the rails.

 **Procedure:**
+1. Home the system to (0.5, 0.5).
+2. Execute the following moves that involve edge squares and boundary conditions:
+   - **Column a vertical:** a1 to a8 (left column, full playing field traverse) -> X exit edge should not move to X = 0.0
+   - **Column h vertical:** h1 to h8 (right column) -> X exit edge should not move to X = 8.0
+   - **Discard from column a:** a1 to a11 (bottom discard row) -> Y must not go below Y = 0.5
+   - **Discard from column h:** h8 to h10 (top discard row) -> Y must not go above Y = 13.5
+3. For each move, visually observe and confirm that the carriage never reaches or crosses the outermost physical rail on any side.0
+4. Record pass/fail for each move.
+If a boundary violation is observed, record the approximate position and which axis was violated.

+**Data Collection:** Table with columns (test move, source, destination, boundary tested (X min / X max / Y min / Y max), carriage stayed within bounds (Y/N), notes).

+**Trials:** N = 4 total observations.
+This covers all 4 possible collision concerns.

+**Potential Biases:** Accumulated positional error from previous moves could push the carriage past a boundary (mitigate by re-homing between trials).

+---

+## Experiment ?: Fault Detection and Safe Halt Test

+**Purpose:** Verify that the Control Unit correctly detects TMC2209 DIAG pin fault signals, rejects invalid UART commands, and ignores Pi boot noise before the `0x11` handshake, as implemented in the current firmware.
+The code's `checkFault()` function monitors DIAG_A (pin 5) and DIAG_B (pin 9) every iteration of the motion loop inside `moveToSteps()`.
+When either pin reads HIGH, the function disables both motor drivers (EN pins set HIGH), calls `motorA.stop()` and `motorB.stop()`, turns off the electromagnet via `magnetOff()`, sets the `faultOccurred` flag to true, and saves the current motor positions to EEPROM.
+The UART parser validates that column nibbles decode to 0–7 and row nibbles decode to 1–12, sending NACK (0x00) and flushing the serial buffer for any values outside those ranges.
+The `piReady` handshake flag prevents any move commands from being processed until a `0x11` byte is received, discarding all prior bytes.
+Safe fault handling prevents mechanical damage, protects the user, and ensures the system fails predictably.
+This test overlaps with Allison's Experiment 9 (System Reliability and Failure Behavior); the Control Unit's focus is specifically on the Arduino firmware's fault detection and UART rejection logic, while the CoreXY Unit's focus is on overall system behavior during faults.

+**Procedure:**

 *Test A — TMC2209 DIAG Pin Stall Detection:*
-1. Home the system and set position to a value that will cause the carriage to attempt movement beyond its physical travel (e.g., set home position 2 squares to the right of actual position, then command a move to the left edge).
+1. Home the system and deliberately set the motor position to a value that does not match the physical location (e.g., in `setup()`, temporarily set home to (2.0, 0.5) while the carriage is physically near the left rail).
+This causes the Arduino to believe it has room to move left, when physically it does not.
-2. Observe: do the motors stop?
-Is the electromagnet released?
-Does the Arduino send a NACK (0x00)?
+2. Command a move that requires leftward travel (e.g., `movePiece(0, 11, 0, 11)` to navigate to a11, which would require moving left from the code's perspective).
+3. Observe and record whether the following occur:
+   - The motors stall and stop (carriage stops moving).
+   - The electromagnet turns off (if it was on).
+   - The system sends NACK (0x00) back over UART (verify on Pi side).
-3. After fault, verify the system does not accept further move commands until `enableDrivers()` is called (by sending a new valid command and confirming it re-enables and executes).
+   - The system does not accept further move commands (send another command and verify no motion occurs until the fault is cleared).
+4. Send one more valid command and verify the system re-enables drivers (the code calls `enableDrivers()` when a new command arrives while `faultOccurred` is true) and executes the move correctly.

-*Test B — Invalid UART Data:*
+*Test B — Invalid UART Data Rejection:*
-1. With the system running and `piReady = true`, send invalid byte pairs from the Pi (like column 8 (`0x92`) row 12 (`0x1D`), single byte only commands, and rapid garbage bytes).
+1. Ensure the system is running with `piReady = true` and no fault condition active.
-2. Verify the Arduino sends NACK for each invalid command and does not attempt any motion.
-3. Verify the system continues to accept valid commands after rejecting invalid ones.
+2. From the Pi, send the following invalid byte pairs one at a time, waiting for a response after each:
+   - Column nibble = 0: send `0x02, 0x14` (column 0 is invalid, columns are 1–8).
+   - Column nibble = 9: send `0x92, 0x14` (column 9 exceeds maximum of 8).
+   - Row nibble = 0: send `0x10, 0x14` (row 0 is invalid, rows are 1–12).
+   - Row nibble = 13: send `0x1D, 0x14` (row 13 exceeds maximum of 12).
+   - Send a single byte `0x12` with no second byte, wait 5 seconds, then send a valid 2-byte command.
+3. For each invalid pair, verify on the Pi side that NACK (0x00) is received.
+4. Verify no motor movement occurs for any invalid command (observe the carriage).
+5. After all invalid commands, send a valid command (e.g., `0x12, 0x14` for a2→a4) and verify it is accepted and executed correctly.
+This confirms the system recovers from invalid input without requiring a reset.

-*Test C — Handshake Rejection of Boot Noise:*
+*Test C — Handshake Boot Noise Rejection:*
-1. Power on the system with the Pi connected but before the chess software starts (boot noise on UART).
+1. Power off the entire system (Pi and Arduino).
+2. Power on the system.
+The Pi will begin its boot sequence, during which it outputs kernel messages and other data on its UART TX line.
-2. Verify the head does not move during the Pi boot sequence (approximately 45 seconds).
+3. Observe the CoreXY head during the entire Pi boot sequence (approximately 45 seconds).
+Record whether any movement occurs.
-3. After the Pi chess program sends `0x11`, verify the system accepts and executes the first valid move command.
+4. After the Pi chess software starts and sends the `0x11` handshake byte, send a valid move command from the Pi.

-**Data Collection:** Pass/fail table for each sub-test with columns (test type, trial number, fault condition, expected behavior, actual behavior, pass/fail, notes).
+5. Verify the move command is accepted and the carriage moves to the correct position.
+6. This test must be performed as a cold boot (full power cycle), not a software restart, to capture the full range of boot noise.

+**Data Collection:** Record results in a pass/fail table with the following columns: sub-test (A/B/C), trial number, specific fault condition or invalid input, expected system behavior, actual observed behavior, pass/fail, notes.
+For Test A, also note whether the EEPROM position was saved correctly (if verifiable).
+For Test B, record the exact bytes sent and the response byte received.
+For Test C, record the boot duration and whether any carriage movement was detected.

-**Trials:** N = 3 per sub-test (A, B, C) = 9 total.
-Three trials per fault type confirm consistent behavior; fault handling must be 100% reliable.
+**Trials:** N = 3 per sub-test (A, B, C) = 9 total trials.
+Three trials per fault type confirm consistent behavior.
+Fault handling must achieve 100% reliability — any single failure indicates a firmware bug that must be fixed.
+For Test C, each trial must be a full cold boot to capture different boot noise patterns.

+**Potential Biases:**
+- TMC2209 StallGuard sensitivity depends on motor current, speed, and the StallGuard threshold configured in the driver.
+A soft stall (low friction, slow speed) may not trigger the DIAG pin.
+Mitigation: ensure the physical stop provides a hard stall condition (carriage firmly against the rail).
+If DIAG does not trigger, document the limitation and note that StallGuard threshold tuning may be required.
-**Potential Biases:** Boot noise content varies between Pi boots (mitigate by testing across 3 separate cold boots).
+- Pi boot noise content varies between boots depending on system state, connected peripherals, and OS updates.
+Mitigation: test across 3 separate cold boots on different occasions to capture variation.
+- The single-byte UART test (Test B, step 5) depends on timing — the Arduino code waits indefinitely for `Serial.available() >= 2`, so a lone byte will simply sit in the buffer until the next byte arrives.
+The subsequent valid command's first byte will pair with the orphaned byte, potentially causing a misparse.
+Mitigation: document this behavior, as it represents a real edge case in the current firmware.
+If it causes issues, note it as a known limitation that could be addressed with a receive timeout.
+- Observer bias in detecting small carriage movements during Test C. Mitigation: place a small mark or piece of tape at the carriage position before boot and check for displacement after boot completes.

 ---

-## Experiment 9: UART Communication Reliability Test
+## Experiment ?: UART Communication Reliability Test

-**Purpose:** Verify that the binary UART protocol at 115200 bps provides reliable, error-free command transfer between the Pi and Arduino, as specified in the detailed design.
+**Purpose:** Verify that the binary UART protocol at 115200 bps provides reliable, error-free command transfer between the Pi and Arduino (as specified in the detailed design).
 Communication errors during gameplay would cause wrong moves or system hangs.

 **Procedure:**
 1. Connect the Pi to the Arduino via the UART debug cable with logic level converter.